mricon/lce-talk/talk.rst

   "to" as part of the form fields, which was responsible for untold petabytes of spam throughout the years.
-Newer incarnations required specifying the "to" field inside the script itself, which at least reduced the spam recipients to just the site owners.
+Newer incarnations required specifying the "to" field inside the script itself, which at least reduced the spam recipients to just the site owners themselves.

   We've tried to make spammers' lives more difficult with Captchas, but it's a war we've pretty much lost.
 Adding captchas to your forms has very limited effect these days.

-  We've started adding expiry tokens to forms, which act similar to XSRF tokens we went over earlier.
+  We started adding expiry tokens to forms, which act similar to XSRF tokens we went over earlier.
 This is effective in some cases, but if you have a highly trafficked site, spammers will simply hire very cheap 3-rd world labour to cut-and-paste spam into your forms.